Androz2091/discord-giveaways/README.md

 -   **options.messages.giveaway**: the message that will be displayed above the embeds.
 -   **options.messages.giveawayEnded**: the message that will be displayed above the embeds when the giveaway is ended.
 -   **options.messages.drawing**: the message that displays the drawing timestamp.
+-   **options.messages.dropMessage**: the message that will be displayed for drop giveaways.
 -   **options.messages.inviteToParticipate**: the message that invites users to participate.
 -   **options.messages.winMessage**: the message that will be displayed to congratulate the winner(s) when the giveaway is ended.
 You can [send an embed instead of, or with the normal message](https://github.com/Androz2091/discord-giveaways#send-embed-as-message).
 -   **options.messages.embedFooter**: the message displayed at the bottom of the embeds.
 [Can be deactivated and iconURL can be set](https://discord-giveaways.js.org/global.html#EmbedFooterObject).